 - You can effectively nudge new prospects into your sales funnel by tracking and optimizing conversions regularly.

 - You can bring down the cost-per-acquisition (CPA) by increasing your conversion rate.
 CPA is nothing but the money that you spend to obtain a new lead or customer.
-You may check out this useful post at socialmediaexplorer.com that explains why CPA metric is important for your business.
+You may check out this useful post at socialmediaexplorer.com which explains why the CPA metric is important for your business.

 The money saved by tracking and optimizing your conversion rate can then reinvested for growing your brand.
-You can spend that on online marketing campaigns, content development and more.
-The cost for increasing your conversion rate is almost negligible, whereas the returns are highly rewarding.
+You can spend that on online marketing campaigns, content development, and more.
+The cost of increasing your conversion rate is almost negligible, whereas the returns are highly rewarding.
 So invest in it now!

-What is the formula to calculate conversion rate?
+What is the formula to calculate the conversion rate?